How Can I Get More Search Engine Traffic?

 Also, you could run into the situation where a majority of the people who want to find or buy your product don’t even use the phrase you think they use.
 What if you target “buy bicycles” but most of your potential customers instead search for “buy bikes” or “buy mountain bikes”?
 If you target the wrong keywords, your traffic will be low, and your sales may be suffering.

-This is one of the most common issues we see.
+This is one of the most common issues we see, especially for small businesses looking to improve their SEO.
 Fortunately, it’s very easy to fix — it just takes a little research.

 Target more long-tail keywords

 In the example above, we talked about targeting “bicycles” as opposed to “buy mountain bikes.”
 “Buy mountain bikes” is a long-tail keyword — that is, a keyword that may have lower such volume, but shows a higher level of intent (and in this case, interest in making a purchase).

 If you target these long-tail keywords on your site, you may see a drop in traffic from the “big” keywords you think you should be going after, but overall, your traffic and sales from longer-tail keywords will jump up.
 Overall, getting more traffic isn’t hugely important — it’s getting traffic that converts that really matters.